pjanec/dirigent/README.md

 Each app in the launch plan has the following attributes:

- - unique text id of the application; togeher with the machine id it makes a unique id
+ - unique text id of the application instance; comes together with the machine id
  - application binary file full path
  - startup directory
  - command line arguments